Curriculum Development

 Subjects

-Chinese, English, Mathematics, Liberal Studies, Environmental Studies, Integrated Science, Information Technology, Chinese History, Putonghua, Music, Home Economics, Design and Technology, Visual Arts, Physical Education, Life Art.
+Chinese, English, Mathematics, Citizenship, Economics and Society, Geography, History, Integrated Science, Information Technology, Chinese History, Putonghua, Music, Home Economics, Design and Technology, Visual Arts, Physical Education.

 Curriculum Concepts

 • Focus on language training: to build a robust foundation in both Chinese and English.
-English-taught subjects include Integrated Science, Information Technology and Environmental Studies, which can strengthen students’ basic language skills
+English-taught subjects include Integrated Science, Information Technology, which can strengthen students’ basic language skills

 • Focus on operational capabilities and logical thinking: Mathematics

-• Focus on thinking skills and critical thinking: Liberal Studies
+• Focus on thinking skills and critical thinking: Citizenship, Economics and Society

-• Focus on academic and knowledge enhancement: Chinese History, Arts of Living
+• Focus on academic and knowledge enhancement: Chinese History, Geography

 • Other subjects: knowledge enhancement, skills coaching, physical training and arts appreciation, etc.